Simple Carrot Soup

 - 1 quart (4 cups) low-sodium chicken stock

 - freshly ground black pepper

-- chopped flat leaf parsley or chopped fresh thyme leaves, for garnishing (optional)
+- chopped flat leaf parsley or fresh thyme leaves, optional for garnishing

 - Add the carrots, a pinch or two of salt, and stir the mixture together.
-Pour in the chicken broth and water, and bring to a boil.
+Pour in the chicken broth and ½ cup of water, and bring to a boil.
 Lower the heat and simmer for 20 to 30 minutes, or until the carrots are very soft and tender.

 - Transfer the soup to a high-powered blender, such as a Vitamix (or alternatively, you can use an immersion blender), and puree until mostly smooth.
 I prefer to keep this soup slightly more textured, but feel free to blend it as smoothly as you wish.

 - Pour the soup back into the pot, heat over low, stir in the heavy cream until incorporated.
 Add the red wine vinegar.
 Season to taste with salt and pepper.
 If the soup is too thick, add a touch of hot water and season again as needed.
 Serve hot and garnish with a drizzle of creme fraiche or plain yogurt, drizzle with extra virgin olive oil, and herbs as desired.

 - For this recipe, acid comes in the form of red wine vinegar, which enhances the natural, sweet flavor of the carrots.